merzak7/check-weather/README.md

-- You can review the app here: https://red1code.github.io/check-weather/
+- You can preview the app here: https://red1code.github.io/check-weather/

 # Description